Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 • Identification documents including Passport

-• Wine or Champaign – Cruise lines that allow you to bring on wine or champaign typically require that you carry this on.
+• Wine or Champagne – Cruise lines that allow you to bring on wine or Champagne typically require that you carry this on.
 We have this neoprene carrier to help protect against breakage.

 • Water and sodas – Cruise lines that allow you to bring a limited amount of wine and soda typically require that you carry this on.